ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ### Naming Conventions

-There are two naming conventions to have two versions of the same partial
-function: one raising exception, the other returning an option.
-In the above examples, the convention of the standard library is used: adding an `_opt` suffix to name of the version of the function that returns an option instead of raising exceptions.
+There are two conventions for naming pairs of functions with the same basic behavior where one may raise an exception and the other returns an option.
+In the above examples, the convention of the standard library is used: adding an `_opt` suffix to the name of the version of the function that returns an option instead of raising an exception.
 ```ocaml
 val find: ('a -> bool) -> 'a list -> 'a
 (** @raise Not_found *)